Dataset of Random Relaxations for Crystal Structure Search of Li-Si System: Introduction

 \section{Introduction}

 The atomic structure of a material determines its physical and chemical properties.
-For instance, graphite (a dark, soft, conductor) and diamond (a transparent, hard, insulator) both consist of carbon atoms that are arranged in different structures.
-In crystalline solids, atoms are arranged in patterns that repeat periodically, called unit cells.
-Crystal structure search - predictions of unit cells that may be experimentally observed - is a long-standing problem in materials science\cite{woodley_crystal_2008}.
-The number of possible configurations for a unit cell can be very large.
-A unit cell with volume 10 \AA\textsuperscript{3} and 10 atoms already has ~10\textsuperscript{25} possible configurations (see appendix), and the number of possible structures increases exponentially with the number of atoms and atom types.
-Materials Project\cite{jain_materials_2013}, one of the most widely used databases of materials, has 29.5 atoms per cell on average.
-But among the large number of possible structures, or local minima in the energy landscape, only the global minimum and a few lowest-energy local minima close in energies may be observed in nature.
+Crystal structure search - the prediction of unit cells that may be experimentally observed - is a long-standing problem in materials science~\cite{woodley_crystal_2008}.
+The number of possible configurations for a unit cell can be astronomically large even for small unit cells~\cite{oganov_structure_2019}.
+But among the large number of possible structures, only a few low-energy, metastable states are observed in nature.

-Crystal structure search usually requires the use of computationally expensive density functional theory (DFT) calculations.
-Interatomic potentials that give fast approximations to these calculations often generalize poorly, meaning that potentials trained on a few structures fail to describe another structure that is experimentally observed\cite{winczewski_interatomic_2018,deringer_data-driven_2018}.
-This is in contrast to molecule discovery, where the structure of most small molecules are determined by atomic bonds and interatomic potentials work well for structure search\cite{cavasin_reliable_2018}.

-In this paper, we build a novel dataset of structure relaxations from random initial states in the Li-Si system via high-throughput DFT calculations, and train graph networks to reproduce the relaxation trajectory.
-The Li-Si system has at least 7 crystal structures\cite{zeilinger_revision_2013} with different stoichiometries that have been experimentally verified\cite{stearns_lithium_2003, dupke_structural_2012, axel_kristallstruktur_1965, schafer_kristallstruktur_1965, zeilinger_revision_2013, frank_zur_1975, evers_lisi_1997}, and is widely studied for applications in lithium ion batteries\cite{su_silicon-based_2014, rszczech_nanostructured_2011, cubuk_theory_2014}.
-Compared to molecular dynamics simulations of crystalline Li-Si phases, the random initial configurations yield relaxations that cover a wide range of high-stress unit cells not observed in molecular dynamics even at high temperatures(see appendix).

-Once trained, our graph networks enable random structure search with a fraction of the computational time used for ab initio random structure search methods, and benefit from better out-of-domain generalization to unseen stoichiometries.
-We improve out-of-domain generalization, i.e. accuracy on data that is not from the training set distribution, using data augmentation.
-In computer vision, there has been evidence of Gaussian noise increasing out-of-domain accuracy at the cost of in-domain accuracy \cite{gilmer2019adversarial} whereas another work showed that it improved interpretability\cite{smilkov2017smoothgrad}.
-This behavior has been attributed to reduced sensitivity to high frequency noise\cite{lopes_improving_2019, yin_fourier_2019}.
-In particle-based simulations, Gaussian noise was observed to decrease roll-out error at the cost of in-domain error\cite{sanchez-gonzalez_learning_2020}.
-In contrast, we show that adding Gaussian noise to atomic positions help in calculating accurate forces and simulating relaxation trajectories for both in-domain and out-of-domain stochiometries.